jnozzi/cocoadev.com/markdown/NSString.md

 ----

 You can use:     [NSString stringWithFormat:@"%@%@%@", str1, str2, str3].
-If you need to append lots of different data to a string from various sources, you may look at General/CocoaSTL, it allows to copy into a string, e.g.:
+If you need to append lots of different data to a string from various sources, you may look at CocoaSTL, it allows to copy into a string, e.g.:

  NSMutableString* str = [NSMutableString string]; // sink!